Matt Mason (author): The Pirate's Dilemma

 In 2005, Mason moved to New York and began working on his first book, The Pirate's Dilemma, watch was published by Simon & Schuster in the US and Penguin in the UK in early 2008.

 The book was met with critical acclaim and became the first book to hit the number one spot on both Amazon's hip hop and economics bestseller lists at the same time.
 Wired gave it 9 out of 10 and BusinessWeek named Mason 'Pirate of the Year'.

-In the book, Mason makes the case that the best way to beat piracy is to compete with it, by determining the value pirates are creating and creating legal alternatives.
+In the book, Mason makes the case that the best way to beat piracy is to compete with it, by determining the value pirates are creating and coming up with legal alternatives.
 "By short-circuiting conventional channels and red tape, pirates can deliver new materials, formats, and business models to audiences who want them", he writes.
 "Canal Street moves faster than Wall Street.
 Piracy transforms the markets it operates in, changing the way distribution works and forcing companies to be more competitive and innovative.
 Pirates don't just defend the public domain from corporate control; they also force big business and government to deliver what we want, when we want it".

 The paperback was released in 2009, and The Pirate's Dilemma has since been published in ten countries.

 As a journalist, Mason's work began to appear outside of RWD and Vice.
 By 2009, he had been published in The Guardian, The Independent, The Observer Music Monthly, Dazed & Confused, Adweek, Complex, Libération, and other publications in more than twenty countries.